 But, all this might hold them up at reception while they’re waiting to download it.
 Even more so while they’re creating a login for the app.
 Or often guests state they will do that shortly, and then don’t.

 This also assumes they have and use their phone for everything.
 Or, have enough storage space on their phone to download your app.
 This is where website apps can be advantageous.

 By mobile website application, we simply mean integrating your digital concierge service within the framework of your existing website.

 In terms of accessibility, use a QR code to sign in to a simple web address method is far easier and familiar for guests.

 All that’s required from your guests to access the features of the application, is a quick QR code scan, and logging in.
 They are easily and quickly accessing the hotel’s services.
 There are no downloads required, which is a major benefit.

-There aren’t many tasks a human concierge can do that a virtual concierge cannot.
-Because for many of these tasks, ultimately, the virtual concierge is passing them over to hotel staff anyway.
+There aren’t many tasks a human concierge can do that a digital concierge cannot.
+Because for many of these tasks, ultimately, the digital concierge is passing them over to hotel staff anyway.

-Here’s a brief breakdown of the types of services a virtual concierge can provide.
+Here’s a brief breakdown of the types of services a digital concierge can provide.